 - Pensioner Education Supplement and Education Entry Payment if you are receiving a pension, allowance or benefit

 - the value of any free board and lodging you receive

 - a periodic payment from an immediate relative, for example, your father, mother, son, daughter, brother or sister

 - any restitution payments you receive because you were the victim of National Socialist persecution

-Up to $7,310 of equity and merit-based scholarships is exempt from the income test.
-This applies to all payments with a personal, partner or parental income test.
+If you receive an equity or merit based scholarship, up to $7,904 per year is exempt from the income test for all our payments with a personal, partner or parental income test.

-Any amount of the scholarships over $7,310 is still considered personal income and may affect your payment rate.
-The excess amount is averaged over the remaining fortnights of the period of the scholarship.
-This means it will have a consistent impact on your fortnightly rate of payment.
+Any amount over $7,904 per year is considered personal income and may affect your payment rate.
+We average the excess amount over the remaining fortnights of your scholarship.
+This means it has a consistent impact on your fortnightly Centrelink payment rate.

-The $7,310 applies to the total amount of eligible scholarships that you receive - not to each scholarship.
+If you receive more than one scholarship, the $7,904 applies to the total amount you receive, not to each scholarship.
 This amount is indexed each year.